The East Village’s community gardens are a great place to meet locals and experience a side of New York generally not covered in the guidebooks.

 Many gardens, such as 6th & B Garden host activities and events – storytelling for kids, music and dance lessons, concerts, plays, poetry nights, gardening lessons, cooking classes, yoga, and so on.
 Check garden websites or notice boards at entrances.
 Most are free, but donations are always welcome.

 If you’ve got a green thumb and are yearning to get your hands dirty, many gardens welcome volunteers.
-Introduce yourself to a gardener and they’ll let you know if there’s something to do.
+Introduce yourself to a gardener and they’ll let you know if there’s something to do – and there’s nearly always something to do at the East Village Community Gardens.

 Become a Member